palomnyk/BioLockJ/mkdocs/user-guide/docs/Getting-Started.md

 ### Basic installation

-The basic installation assumes a unix-like environment.
+The basic installation assumes a unix-like environment and a **bash** shell.
+To see what shell you currently using, run `echo $0`.
+**If** you are not in a bash shell, you can change your current session to a bash shell, run `chsh -s /bin/bash`.

 #### 1. Download the [latest release](https://github.com/BioLockJ-Dev-Team/BioLockJ/releases/latest) & unpack the tarball.
 ```bash
 tar -zxf BioLockJ-v1.2.7.tar.gz
 ```
-Put the folder to wherever you like to keep executables.
+Save the folder wherever you like to keep executables.
-If you choose to download the source code, you will need to compile it by running `ant` with the `build.xml` file in the `resources` folder.
+**If** you choose to download the source code, you will need to compile it by running `ant` with the `build.xml` file in the `resources` folder.

 #### 2. Run the install script
 The `install` script updates the $USER bash profile to call **[blj_config](https://github.com/msioda/BioLockJ/blob/master/script/blj_config?raw=true)**.
 See **[Commands](../Commands)** for a full description of **[blj_config](https://github.com/msioda/BioLockJ/blob/master/script/blj_config?raw=true)**